cbajapan/swift-fcsdk-ios/Sources/FCSDK-iOS/FCSDKiOS.docc/VoIPCallsAndCallKit.md

 ## CallKit

-You can chose to use CallKit in your VoIP app.
-It has quite a bit of Setup.
+You can choose to use CallKit in your VoIP app.
+It has quite a bit of setup.
 So what we are going to do is outline how CallKit works with FCSDK and VoIP.
-CallKit acts as a mediator Between the Client and the Server.
+CallKit acts as a mediator between the Client and the Server.
 It wants to play with both sides so it can show off Apple's native call UI giving you a native calling experience.

 ### Making Calls
 The basic flow for making calls is we create a call Object, we send it to CallKit to add to the array of calls for CallKit to be aware of, we then pass the call Object off to FCSDK and FCSDK sends it to the server.